By bike and by boat

 A day’s adventure in the Scottish Highlands – by bike and boat

-Earlier this year one of the first projects we took our newest recruit, Ross Bell, on a favourite west coast loop from Mallaig, a bike and boat adventure – one of the days which can feature in our Torridon and Skye trip.
+Earlier this year one of the first projects we took our newest recruit, Ross Bell, on a favourite west coast loop from Mallaig, a bike and boat adventure – one of the days featured in our Highland Odyssey adventure.
 As the biking season in Scotland draws to a close we take a look back at Ross’s thoughts on his first trip into the wilderness with us…

 “The thrum of an old rustic trawler does its best to deafen the chorus of seagulls swooping over the harbour; we pull our bikes from the trailer and begin pedalling through the quaint fishing village of Mallaig on the wild west coast, for a day’s adventure in the Scottish Highlands.